You fall behind if your small business does not use email marketing to generate high-converting leads and sales.

-Choosing the best email marketing service starts from introspecting what are your email marketing goals as a small business.
+Choosing the best email marketing service starts with introspecting your email marketing goals as a small business.

 Start with your requirements and preferences.
 After that, evaluate the potential of an email marketing service in the context of your small business or start-up.

-Here are some factors that you need to consider before or while opting an email marketing service:
+Factors that you need to consider before or while opting for an email marketing service:

 Focus on your requirements and goals, then evaluate the features.

 List segmentation and management is the next-level email marketing step.
-You would need to segment and target your subscribers in the email list itself.
+You need to segment and target your subscribers in the email list.

 It helps you to customize the targeted messages to relevant subscribers.